acad2/publications/poster_automaten_en_berekenbaarheid/README.md

 It is possible that the poster cannot be generated on a Windows system since that operating system uses `\r\n` to denote a newline.

-`make upload` is only used by the author to upload the poster to a webserver.
+`make upload` is only used by the author to upload the poster to a webserver (and can only be uploaded using private ssh-keys).

 Download and other links
 ------------------------